aled1027/rust_med/README.md

 ## TODOs:

-- Improve UX of recording
-  - Figure out microphone detection and stuff like that.
-Maybe add button "connect microphone" if none connects on mount.
-    - It's possible we need a user to take an action to get access to the microphone.
-  - After stopping recording, auto process the note
 - Improve UI /notes page.
 Maybe a datatable with ability to view notes in detail
 - Merge the UI branch
 - Add auth method that's better to set up for encryption
 - Later: Move to sqlite with encryption
-- Delete frontend2